-Finding: The variance will not substantially impair the intent, purpose, or integrity of the General Plan or Master Plan.
+Comment: The variance will not substantially impair the intent, purpose, or integrity of the General Plan or Master Plan.
 The 1993 Master Plan for Landover and Vicinity recommends urban density residential development (12.0 - 16.9 dwelling units per acre).
 The visual impact of less green area is being balanced with a renovation of the site and a reduction on the population on the property.
 A purpose of providing green area at a location is for the enjoyment of residents.
 In this instance, the population of the site subsequent to the renovation is projected to be reduced approximately 48 percent.
 The requested variance to reduce green area from 60 percent of the site to 50 percent amounts to a 10 percent reduction.
 On a 13.24 acre site such a reduction is not significant.

-I. Additional Finding:
+I. Conclusion

-The applicant has provided the documentary evidence necessary to grant the certification of a nonconforming use.
-The Board notes that this proposal, which includes a variance to reduce green area on the site, is part of a redevelopment effort that will provide better quality multifamily development.
-We believe a 10 percent reduction in the green area is a small concession given the proposal to upgrade and beautify this property.
+The applicant has provided the documentary evidence necessary to grant the requested certification.
+This proposal, which includes a variance to reduce green area on the site, is part of a redevelopment effort that will provide significant improvements to this multifamily development.
+A 10 percent reduction in the green area is a small concession given the proposal to upgrade and beautify this property.
 The findings for both the nonconforming use and variance have been met.
-The Planning Board therefore, recommends APPROVAL of Nonconforming Use Application No. CNU-8323804-2000-U and Variance Application No. VCNU-8323804-2000-U.
+Staff recommends APPROVAL of CNU-8323804-2000 -U and VCNU-8323804-2000 -U.